 From the exterior, you might not even know the Razer Blade is a gaming laptop.
 It’s as light and thin as a MacBook Pro, with thin bezels, a world-class keyboard and touchpad, as well as a bright, vivid, 15-inch display.
 Even if it weren’t a gaming laptop, the Razer Blade would probably still be a contender for one of the best 15-inch laptops.
 The fact that it can play games at respectable frame rates makes it a bit of a miracle.

-Now with new RTX Super graphics, maxing out at the RTX 2080 Super, and a high refresh rate display, the Razer Blade is a killer gaming machine.
+Now with new RTX Super graphics, maxing out at the RTX 2080 Super, and a 300Hz refresh rate display, the Razer Blade is a killer gaming machine.
 The Razer Blade made short work of just about everything we threw at it — as long as you stay away from 4K, of course.
 Razer redesigned its thermal system to ensure that despite some throttling, the Blade can play nearly any game with settings maxed.
-That includes heavy loads like Assassin’s Creed: Odyssey and Battlefield V.
+That includes heavy loads like Assassin’s Creed Odyssey and Battlefield V.

-Simply put, this is the most elegant, beautiful gaming laptop you’ve ever seen.
-The recent update to options for an OLED 4K panel or a 300Hz refresh rate sweetens the deal even more.
+Simply put, the is the most elegant, beautiful gaming laptop you’ve ever seen.
 If you need something a bit more affordable, the new AMD-powered Asus ROG Zephyrus G14 is an excellent choice.

 Read our in-depth Razer Blade 15 review